New Army: Politics and modernisation

 Yuan kept a tight grip on the command of the army after its establishment by installing officials only loyal to him; however, after his death in 1916, the army groups were quickly fragmented into four major forces of combative warlords, according to the locations of garrisons.
-These army groups and generals played different roles in the politics of the Republic of China until the establishment of the People's Republic of China following the Communist Party of China's victory in the Chinese Civil War.
+These army groups and generals played different roles in the politics of the Republic of China until the establishment of the People's Republic of China following the Chinese Communist Party's victory in the Chinese Civil War.

 One of the most important legacies of the New Army was the professionalisation of the military and perhaps introduction of militarism to China.
 Previously, almost any male could join and soldiers were mostly poor, landless and illiterate peasants.
 The New Armies moved beyond the personalised recruitment and patronage of Zeng Guofan and Zuo Zongtang, which had been successful in the mid-century uprisings, but seemed discredited in the face of modern armies in Japan and the West.
 The New Army began screening volunteers and created modern military academies to train officers.
 The modernisation and professionalisation of the New Army impressed many in the gentry class to join.
 The young Chiang Kai-shek, for instance, briefly attended Yuan's Baoding Military Academy, which thus influenced him in forming his Whampoa Academy, which trained a succeeding generation of soldiers.
 Yuan and his successors equated military dominance of the political sphere with national survival.
 The political army would become a dominant force in China for much of the twentieth century.